librasteve/raku-Physics-Navigation/README.md

 and, conversely, ```zef uninstall Physics::Navigation```

-**For a more structured introduction to these concepts, please refer to [raku Yacht Navigation](https://github.com/p6steve/raku-Yacht-Navigation) for an descriptive Jupyter notebook**
+**For a gentler introduction to and explanation of these features, please refer to [raku Yacht Navigation](https://github.com/p6steve/raku-Yacht-Navigation) for a descriptive Jupyter notebook**

 # Synopsis